West Runton's wonderful woodlands

 The woodlands are constantly changing over the year.
 Every visit will provide a new and different experience.
-Even on the coldest or wettest winter day a walk through the woods will be uplifting and, at the same time, relaxing.
+Even on a damp or sunless day a walk through the woods will be uplifting and, at the same time, relaxing.

 The woodlands became established first in the valleys after the ice age.
 Above the valleys the higher and level land was kept open by animals grazing and by man traditionally cutting bracken and gorse.
 When that stopped the large population of rabbits kept the areas open instead.

 Many of the trees you will see started growing here when myxomatosis decimated the rabbit population.
 Windblown seeds from silver birch grew into young trees that shaded out heathland species such as heather, bilberry and other dwarf shrubs.

 Lowland heath is a priority for nature conservation because it is a rare and threatened habitat.
 Rowan (mountain ash), oak, ash and sweet chestnut are slower to invade, but over the years, they have increased the variety of trees here.
 You will see that in the valleys we have some older trees.

 In general, we have managed woodland just to maintain access.
 The silver birch and rowan are short lived here and many have rotted or blown over.